Will AutoRemote kill my phone’s battery? How is it always listening for messages if it’s not running in the background all the time?

 How do I send messages directly to the AutoRemote Wifi Service?

 First make sure that the AutoRemote Wifi service is turned on in Tasker.
 You can do so with the “AutoRemote Wifi” Tasker action.
-Then do an HTTP POST to the IP of the device on port 1817 with the following payload:
+Then call a URL from a browser or do a HTTP GET with a URL like the following:

 How does the “Send Later” feature work?

 Immediate messages (ie. not “later” message) behave like this: